Covert Communication over Adversarially Jammed Channels: Main Results

 \subsection{Achievability of covert communication with $\Delta(n)\ge 6\log(n)$}

 Next, we give an achievability result based on low-weight random codes and list decoding.
-The crux of our proof is a novel {\it myopic list-decoding lemma} described in the introduction, and formally presented in Claims~\ref{claim:ratio1} and~\ref{claim:ratio2} in Section~\ref{sec:reliability}.
-This lemma first demonstrates that for the parameter regime under consideration, with high probability, from James' perspective there are multiple (roughly $\mathcal{O}(\exp(\sqrt{n}))$) equally likely transmissions by Alice --- hence James has a large ``uncertainty set''.
-It then shows that, averaged over the uncertainty set, regardless of James' specific choice of jamming vector $\mathbf{S}$, very few codewords $\X$ in James' uncertainty set are ``killed'' by $\mathbf{S}$, i.e., if Bob attempts to list-decode the corresponding $\Y = \X \oplus \mathbf{S}$, his list size is ``too large'' (larger than some polynomial --- say $n^2$).
+The crux of our proof is a novel {\it myopic list-decoding lemma} described in the introduction, and formally presented in Claim~\ref{claim:ratio2} in Section~\ref{sec:reliability}.
+This lemma first demonstrates that for the parameter regime under consideration, with high probability over the noise of the BSC($q$) from Alice to James, from James' perspective there are multiple (roughly $\mathcal{O}(\exp(\sqrt{n}))$) equally likely codewords (based on his observation $\Z$) --- hence James has a large ``uncertainty set'' of codewords.
+It then shows that, averaged over this uncertainty set, regardless of James' specific choice of jamming vector $\mathbf{S}$, very few codewords $\X$ in his uncertainty set are ``killed'' by $\mathbf{S}$, i.e., if Bob attempts to list-decode the corresponding $\Y = \X \oplus \mathbf{S}$, his list size is ``too large'' (larger than some polynomial --- say $n^2$).
 Hence, with high probability over the randomness in which $\X$ in the uncertainty set is instantiated, James is unable to force too large a list on Bob.
 To complete the argument we show that the dominant error event (among all joint distributions James can induced between $\Z$ and $\mathbf{S}$) corresponds to James behaving in the i.i.d. manner specific in the myopic jamming strategy.
 Bob is then able to use the ${\cal O}(\log(n))$-sized shared key to disambiguate the list down to a unique element via a hashing scheme.
 In the following, we present the {\it achievable positive throughput regions} ${\cal \underbar{R}}^+_{\Delta(n),\epsilon_d}(p,q)$ corresponding to the parameter regime where our codes have positive throughput.
 The achievable positive throughput regions $\underbar{{\cal R}}^+_{\Delta(n),\epsilon_d}(p,q)$ are subsets of the true positive throughput regions ${\cal R}^+_{\Delta(n),\epsilon_d}(p,q)$.

 \begin{theorem} Let $\epsilon_d\in(0,1)$, $p,q \in (0,\frac{1}{2})$, and $\Delta(n) \ge 6\log(n)$.
 For three different regimes of $\D$, the achievable positive throughput regions $\underbar{{\cal R}}^+_{\Delta(n),\epsilon_d}(p,q)$ are given by \begin{enumerate} \item {\bf small-sized key:} $\underbar{{\cal R}}^+_{\Delta(n),\epsilon_d}(p,q) \triangleq \left\{(p,q): p < q \mbox{ and } I_B(p,q) >I_J(q) \right\}$ if $\D \in (\Omega(\log(n)), o(\sqrt{n}))$. \item {\bf moderate-sized key:} $\underbar{{\cal R}}^+_{\Delta(n),\epsilon_d}(p,q) \triangleq \left\{(p,q): p < q \mbox{ and } I_B(p,q)+\frac{\sigma}{t(q,\epsilon_d)} >I_J(q) \right\}$ if $\D = \sigma \sqrt{n}$ for a constant $\sigma > 0$. \item {\bf large-sized key:} $\underbar{{\cal R}}^+_{\Delta(n),\epsilon_d}(p,q) \triangleq \left\{(p,q): p < q \right\}$ if $\D \in \omega(\sqrt{n})$. \end{enumerate} For any $\D$ and $(p,q) \in \underbar{{\cal R}}^+_{\Delta(n),\epsilon_d}(p,q)$, the relative throughput